jmorales-portfolio/jmorales-portfolio.github.io/README.md

 # jmorales-portfolio.github.io
-Portfolio site for editing work
+This is a portfolio site to document my editing portfolio.